drecuk/VR8Df/README.md

 - To reduce fragmentation in ideation by guiding designers through **eight interdependent dimensions**

 ### **Goals**
-- Scaffold creativity with the Dimensionality Framework
+- Support creativity with the Dimensionality Framework
 - Make VR design accessible to non-experts
 - Provide a consistent workflow across AI models
 - Produce actionable, implementation-ready output
+- Propose visual diagrams and storyboards (depending on modality of the LLM)

 ================================================================================